Traigh Mhòr Pony Trekking

 What if the weather is bad?

 Cold and rain don't stop horses, please remember to bring warm and waterproof clothing.
 If the wind makes riding unpleasant, we might select a different route for safety or comfort.
 The trek leader will agree this with you on the day.
-In case of Extreme weather, we might have to postpone the session and offer another time or refund.
+In case of Extreme weather, we might have to change or postpone the booking and offer another time or refund.

 I would like to go on a beach ride.
 What should I know?